ValRCS/LU_PySem_2020_1/Exercises/Collatz.md

 ## Intermediate

-Write a function to return 10 numbers wiht the longest steps needed up to and including some number n(should work up to 100k at least).
+Write a function to return 10 numbers with the longest steps needed up to and including some number n(should work up to 100k at least).

 ## Harder